Thomas Cromwell: Downfall and execution

 Cromwell was arrested at a Council meeting at Westminster on 10 June 1540 and accused of various charges.
 "Cromwell may have been arrested for his promotion of religious reformation, but few could doubt that Henry was also punishing Cromwell for the humiliation of his latest marriage."
-His enemies took every opportunity to humiliate him: The Duke of Norfolk snatched the St George's collar (insignia of the Order of the Garter) from Cromwell's shoulders, saying: "A traitor must not wear it", while the prisoner's former friend the Earl of Southampton untied the ceremonial garter of the Order.
+His enemies took every opportunity to humiliate him: The Duke of Norfolk snatched the St George's collar (insignia of the Order of the Garter) from Cromwell's shoulders, saying: "A traitor must not wear it", while the prisoner's former friend Sir William Fitzwilliam, Earl of Southampton untied the ceremonial garter of the Order.
 His initial reaction was defiance: "This then is my reward for faithful service!" he cried out, and angrily defied his fellow councillors to call him a traitor.
 He was taken by barge to the Tower and imprisoned.

-A Bill of Attainder containing a long list of indictments, including supporting Anabaptists, corrupt practices, leniency in matters of justice, acting for personal gain, protecting Protestants accused of heresy and thus failing to enforce the Act of Six Articles, and plotting to marry King Henry's daughter Mary, was introduced into the House of Lords a week later.
+A bill of attainder containing a long list of indictments, including supporting Anabaptists, corrupt practices, leniency in matters of justice, acting for personal gain, protecting Protestants accused of heresy and thus failing to enforce the Act of Six Articles, and plotting to marry King Henry's daughter Mary, was introduced into the House of Lords a week later.
 It was augmented with a further charge of sacramentarianism, for which the Six Articles allowed only the death penalty, two days after that.
 It passed on 29 June 1540.

 All Cromwell's honours were forfeited and it was publicly proclaimed that he could be called only "Thomas Cromwell, cloth carder".
-The King deferred the execution until his marriage to Anne of Cleves could be annulled; Cromwell was being spared for the time being in case he was needed to give evidence of the king's distaste for Anne.
+The King deferred the execution until his marriage to Anne of Cleves could be annulled; Cromwell was being spared for the time being in case he was needed to give evidence of the King's distaste for Anne.
 Anne, however, agreed to an amicable annulment (and was treated with great generosity by Henry as a result).
 Hoping for clemency, Cromwell wrote in support of the annulment, in his last personal address to the King.
 He ended the letter: "Most gracious Prince, I cry for mercy, mercy, mercy."

 Cromwell was condemned to death without trial, lost all his titles and property and was publicly beheaded on Tower Hill on 28 July 1540, on the same day as the King's marriage to Catherine Howard.
-Cromwell made a prayer and speech on the scaffold, professing to die, "in the traditional [Catholic] faith" and denying that he had aided heretics.
+Cromwell made a prayer and speech on the scaffold, professing to die "in the traditional [Catholic] faith" and denying that he had aided heretics.
 This was a necessary disavowal, to protect his family.
-The circumstances of his execution are a source of debate: whilst some accounts state that the executioner had great difficulty severing his head, others claim that this is apocryphal and that it took only one blow.
+The circumstances of his execution are a source of debate: while some accounts state that the executioner had great difficulty severing his head, others claim that this is apocryphal and that it took only one blow.
 Afterwards, his head was set on a spike on London Bridge.